 The UB Seminar is the entryway to your UB education.
 Small in size and centered around critical thinking, ethical reasoning, and reflective discussion, you learn from distinguished faculty how to meet and manage the rigorous academic demands of our world-class university.

-All new students enroll in a UB Seminar in their first semester at UB.
-All freshmen and transfer students with fewer than 45 domestic credits enroll in a "199" or a 3-credit seminar.
-Advanced transfer students with 45 or more domestic transfer credits enroll in a "198" or a 1-credit seminar.
+All matriculating students are required to complete their UB Seminar during their first semester of enrollment regardless of full or part-time status.
+All first-year students enroll in a "199" or a 3-credit seminar.
+Transfer students enroll in a "198" or a 1-credit seminar.